jsidhu45/Modified-block-shape-classification/README.md

 The repository was created by Dr. Jaspreet Singh, Department of Earth Sciences, Indian Institute of Technology Roorkee, Roorkee, India.

 ** MBSCT.exe software can be downloaded from the link https://drive.google.com/drive/folders/1HryaUSyV0tIwsuYAV8D1de8wcZ6OgAwB?usp=sharing
-Due to size constrains file was not uploaded on GitHub **
+Due to size constrains file was not uploaded on GitHub**.
+MBSCT.exe can directlty be used without by adding the data file to generate the classification plots.

-MBSCT.py tool is available in this repositry and can be used by following the steps below
+MBSCT.py tool is made available in this repositry and can be used by following the steps below:

 Step to Follow: